rijuvenator/colorcode/README.md

 # Color Code Script

-This is a Python 2.7 script to encrypt ASCII text as an RGB color grid.
+These are Python 2.7 scripts to encrypt ASCII text into images.
+  * `colorcode.py` encodes ASCII values into an RGB color grid and produces an image
+  * `steg_encode.py` encodes binary ASCII values across the LSBs of the RGB channels of an existing image

 ## Requirements
-This script requires Python and Pillow, a Python image processing library.
+These scripts require Python and Pillow, a Python image processing library.
 To install Pillow on OS X, first install pip:
 ````
-sudo easy_install pip
+sudo easy\_install pip
 sudo -H pip install Pillow
 ````
 If not already executable, make the scripts executable:
 ````
-chmod +x colorcode.py decode.py
+chmod +x colorcode.py decode.py steg\_encode.py steg\_decode.py
 ````

+## `colorcode.py`
-## Usage
+### Usage
-### Encoding Text
+#### Encoding Text
 To encode the text in a file, do
 ````
 colorcode.py INPUTFILE [COLWIDTH] [ROWHEIGHT] [OUTPUTFILE]